Blackberry Brandy Recipe

 2. MUDDLE THE BLACKBERRIES WITH SUGAR

 The first step is to ‘muddle’ the blackberries with some sugar.
-Muddling just means lightly bruise and mash the fruit to release its flavour, not bash it to smithereens.
+Muddling just means lightly bruise and mash the fruit to release its flavour.
+Not bash it to smithereens.

 I put the berries and sugar in a large, very clean jar and muddle them with a wooden spoon.
 Your jar should be large enough to hold the fruit, sugar, plus the brandy.
 It should also have a good seal as you’ll be shaking it up now and then.